 Before moving or renaming your website, you should consider the consequences for visitors.
 For example, if you change the name of your website from 'Student tools' www.imperial.ac.uk/students/student-tools to 'Student resources' www.imperial.ac.uk/students/student-resources, then anyone visiting the old URL will get a ‘page not found’ (404) page with related search results.

 Another consequence of changing the web address, is that it may have a short term effect on your search ranking.
 This will apply to any strong keyword search links to your existing URL.

-If you have considered these and still wish to rename your website, please contact Peter Gillings who can do the following for you:
+If you have considered these and still wish to rename your website, please contact Geoff Day who can do the following for you:

 - Create a Google promotion for the old website name - when people arrive on the 404 page, the new URL will be featured prominently at the top of the page.

 - Delist the old URL in Google - the old website address will not feature in any search results and will be replaced by your new web address.

 As most visits to the Imperial website are from searches, the above steps will resolve issues for the majority of visitors.
 But there are some exceptions where we would consider creating a temporary redirect from the old web address(es):